Pahang: Modern history

-The modern Pahang kingdom came into existence with the consolidation of power by the Bendahara family in Pahang, following the gradual dismemberment of Johor Empire.
-A self-rule was established in Pahang in the late 18th century, with Tun Abdul Majid declared as the first Raja Bendahara.
-The area around Pahang formed a part of the hereditary domains attached to this title and administered directly by the Raja Bendahara.
-The weakening of the Johor sultanate and the disputed succession to the throne was matched by an increasing independence of the great territorial magnates; the Bendahara in Pahang, the Temenggong in Johor and Singapore, and the Yamtuan Muda in Riau.
+The modern Pahang kingdom came into existence with the consolidation of power by the Bendahara family in Pahang, following the gradual disintegration of Johor Empire.
+Self-rule was established in Pahang in the late 18th century, with Tun Abdul Majid declared as the first raja bendahara.
+The area around Pahang formed a part of the hereditary domains attached to this title and administered directly by the raja bendahara.
+The weakening of the Johor Sultanate and the disputed succession to the throne was coupled with the increasing independence of the Bendahara in Pahang, the Temenggong in Johor and Singapore, and the Yamtuan Muda in Riau.

-In 1853, the fourth Raja Bendahara Tun Ali, renounced his allegiance to the Sultan of Johor and became independent ruler of Pahang.
-He was able to maintain peace and stability during his reign, but his death in 1857 precipitated civil war between his sons.
-The younger son Wan Ahmad challenged the succession of his half-brother Tun Mutahir, in a dispute that escalated into a civil war.
-Supported by the neighbouring Terengganu Sultanate and the Siamese, Wan Ahmad emerged victorious, establishing controls over important towns and expelled his brother in 1863.
-He served as the last Raja Bendahara, and was proclaimed Sultan of Pahang by his chiefs in 1881.
+In 1853, the fourth raja bendahara Tun Ali, renounced his allegiance to the Sultan of Johor and became the independent ruler of Pahang.
+He was able to maintain peace and stability during his reign.
+After his death in 1857 his younger son Wan Ahmad challenged the succession of his half-brother Tun Mutahir, in a dispute that escalated into a civil war.
+Supported by the neighbouring Terengganu Sultanate and the Siamese, Wan Ahmad emerged victorious, establishing control over important towns and expelled his brother in 1863.
+He served as the last raja bendahara, and was proclaimed Sultan of Pahang by his chiefs in 1881.

-Due to internal strife within Pahang, the British pressured Sultan Ahmad to acquiesce to the presence of a British adviser.
+Due to internal strife within Pahang, the British pressured Sultan Ahmad to agree to the presence of a British adviser.
 Aided by Sultan Abu Bakar of Johor and William Fraser of the Pahang Mining Company, they succeeded in convincing Sultan Ahmad to accept a British agent, Hugh Clifford, in December 1887.
 In October 1888, Sultan Ahmad reluctantly accepted John Pickersgill Rodger as Pahang's first Resident.
 Following the intervention, Sultan Ahmad became a Ruler-in-Council and acted in accordance with the advice of the British Resident and the State Council, except in matters pertaining Islam and Malay customs.
-Taxes were to be collected in the name of the Sultan by the Resident, with the assistance of European officers.
+Taxes were to be collected in the name of the sultan by the Resident, with the assistance of European officers.